jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 4. Select Region: At this step, you are able to choose the corresponding region for the new Availability Group.
 If the number of the selected region has reached its quota limit, you can open ticket to increase the quota.
 5. Set up the attribute of the Availability Zone of the Availability Group.
 In order to ensure the best service availability, we recommend you choose multiple Availability Zones.
 Virtual Machines in the Availability Group will be allocated evenly, so as to reduce the influence to your service in case of a single failure in a Availability Zone.
 6. Set up a name and description for Availability Group, e.g.: AG-of-Web-service.
 7. Select instance template.
 A drop down box will show a list of satisfied instance templates.
 Please remember to choose the instance template configured with second generation instance type or GPU type.
-Please choose herein the “IT-of-Web-service” created in previous step.
+Please choose herein the "IT-of-Web-service" created in previous step.
 8. Click the **OK** to trigger the creation of Availability Group.
 You can see the Availability Group created successfully on the Availability Group Listing page.

 ## Step 3: Add instances